its-asia/convert-utility/README.md

 # convert-utility

-some useless utility I made for converting scripts dont claim any of this crap as yours
+some useless utility I made for converting scripts dont claim any of this crap as yours anyways enjoy these things i made for script conversion <3

-(not sure why you would, it's pretty bad honestly)

-anyways enjoy these things i made for script conversion